gatsu-hy/InspiCrete-OrbFX/README.md

 Contributions are welcome!

-If you'd like to contribute to OrbFX, please read the following documents before submitting a Pull Request:
+If you'd like to contribute to InspiCrete OrbFX, please read the following documents before submitting a Pull Request:

 - CONTRIBUTING.md
 - CODE_OF_CONDUCT.md